 Scottish Futures Trust

-Diarmaid is the Associate Director for place at the Scottish Futures Trust.
+Diarmaid is the Associate Director for Place, Housing & Economic Investment at the Scottish Futures Trust.

 He was previously Head of Urbanism with Architecture and Design Scotland.
 An urbanist, with a multi disciplinary background, he has worked on projects involving the shaping and implementation of change for clients in Ireland, the UK and Europe, for the public, private and tertiary sectors.
 He has almost 20 years' experience of helping clients make well informed decisions about complex, connected urban policy and investment challenges.
 He is an educator, communicator and collaborator who writes and speaks on creative approaches to making better places.